swank-rats/docs/in/appendix/appendix.md

 * Download Image (that works with WLAN-Dongle): [http://debian.beagleboard.org/images/BBB-eMMC-flasher-debian-7.4-2014-04-23-2gb.img.xz](http://debian.beagleboard.org/images/BBB-eMMC-flasher-debian-7.4-2014-04-23-2gb.img.xz).
 * Follow this instructions to copy image to an SD-Card.
 * Insert SD-Card when BBB is unplugged
-* Press following Button and plugin BBB with a Smartphone-Charger (more power than PC)
+* Press following button and plugin BBB with a smartphone-charger (more power than PC)

 ![Boot-Switch button](appendix/img/flash-button.jpeg)